csatuic/cs361-website/docs/labs/lab14.md

 2. Before you use the mutex, you will need to set it up by calling `pthread_mutex_init(pthread_mutex_t *mutex, const pthread_mutexattr_t *attr)`.
 This will initialize the lock and assign a unique id to the mutex (Note: `*attr` can be `NULL`.)

-3. Before any code you don't want multiple threads in, call `pthread_mutex_lock(pthread_mutex_t *mutex)`.
+3. When you don't want multiple threads to access the critical section of the code simultaneously, call `pthread_mutex_lock(pthread_mutex_t *mutex)`.
 This will allow one thread in, and block any other threads until that thread has released the mutex.

 4. Make sure to call `pthread_mutex_unlock(pthread_mutex_t *mutex)` to release the mutex after the critical section.